tiagofabre/wp-single-page/README.txt

 A few notes about the sections above:

 *   "Contributors" Tiago Fabre
-*   "Tags" Single-page, sinigle, custom, page, one page, website
+*   "Tags" Single-page, single, custom, page, one page, website
 *   "Requires at least" 3.8
 *   "Tested up to" 4.3